-item Uncertainty Effect if actual results differ from assumptions Property, plant and equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the OPCC/Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-If the useful lives of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £17k for every year that useful lives had to be reduced.
-Property, plant and equipment Where there is no market-based evidence of fair value because of the specialist nature of the asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
+item Uncertainty Effect Effect if actual results differ from assumptions Property, plant and equipment Assets are depreciated over useful lives hat are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the OPCC/Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. eful lives of assets are depreciation increases and ing amount of the assets falls. nated that the annual tion charge for buildings would by £17k for every year that Property, plant and equipment Where there is no market-based evidence of fair value because of the specialist nature of the asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
 75% of the net book value of the OPCC's buildings is valued on this basis.
 The DRC values are reset each year using the 'instant build 'approach using the latest available indices.
-External valuers' are engaged to undertake the valuation.
-The indices used in the calculation can fluctuate year on year based on local market conditions.
-During 2019/20 the value of the 'specialised' buildings decreased by £4.3m.
-Property, plant and equipment 25% of the net book vaule of the OPCC's building are valued based on the open market value in their existing use i.e office accommodation.
-As at 31st March, the valuer considered that less weight could be attached to previous market evidence of office transactions for comparison purposes, to inform opinions of value due to the declaration by the World Health Organisation of a global pandemic on the 11th March 2020.
-However, there was not sufficient evidence of the impact of COVID-19 on property prices for the valuer to base a judgement on the degree of value change on our office properties.
-Since the 31st March, there has been increased uncertainty relating to future real estate values and market activity has been impacted.
-There is a possibility that the 2020/21 property valuations will therefore be lower as a result.
-The net book value of the assets using market evidence is £11.2m the value of these would need to fall by 20% tp have a material impact on the PCC balance sheet.
+External valuers' are engaged to undertake the valuation. fluctuate market c value of ces used in the calculation can e year on year based on local conditions.
+During 2019/20 the the 'specialised' buildings and by £4.3m.
+Pensions liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the OPCC/Group with expert advice about the assumptions to be applied.
+In addition, estimates have been included for additional benefits that are likely to be become payable as a result of a legal challenge to pension transitional arrangements and changes to Guaranteed Minimum Pension (GMP).
+These estimates is based on a number of assumptions. (see Note 27 for further detail). of chang can be m shown be However complex OPCC's pensions £12m as updating service of r, the assumptions interact in ways.
+During 2019/20, the actuaries advised that the net is liability had increased by a result of experience, of the assumptions and past Sensitivity of pension liabilities: Local Government Pension Scheme Change in assumptions £000 35,680 0.5% decrease in real discount rate 0.5% increase in salary increase rate 4,770 30,553 0.5% increase in the pension increase rate 30,553 Sensitivity of pension liabilities: Police Pension Schemes Change in assumptions 0.1% increase in re £000 2,164,959 1 year increase in member life expectancy 0.1% increase in in 2,252,571 0.1% increase in sa 2,216,205